 With so many people taking interest in a ‘big walk’ for charity, there have often been large donations.
 The 1974 walk raised £7,300, a sum worth nearer £72,000 in 2017 value.
 This money was split between a total of 27 charities operating in the Furness area, each receiving between £150 and £500.
 In 2016, £350,905 (plus a forecast £50,000 value of Gift Aid) was donated to 270 charities.
 A donation of £30,000 cash plus £4,600 Gift Aid was made in 2013 to a single charity, Alice's Escapes, creating a new record for the largest-ever single donation.

 The 21-mile Coniston to Barrow Walk (C2B) was introduced as a limited trial in 2010 as an easier version of the K2B, primarily to allow younger children to experience the concept of a long sponsored walk.
 The intention is that they might move on to the K2B as they grow through their teen years.
-The trial was successful and the C2B is now going from strength to strength with 1035 walkers in 2016.
+The trial was successful and the C2B is now going from strength to strength, and is so popular that team entries have to be capped for logistical and safety reasons.
+There were 1,598 C2B finishers in 2018.
+A small increase in capacity is anticipated for the 10th C2B in 2019.
 The route and timing run parallel with the K2B from Coniston southwards: it shares the same checkpoints, timing facilities, safety support and attractive Furness scenery through to Barrow.
 The money raised and the charity distributions are combined with the K2B donations.

 For 2017 a completely revised website was introduced to give a better user experience.
 An entry fee was also trialled this year with included bus travel to the start; following the success of the trial, the committee plan to make this part of the yearly entry process to the walks.
 The 1st April 2017, marked exactly 50 years since the first K2B.